We are inviting individuals across the region to participate in our newly open contemporary dance professional support network.

 The following list illustrative; we do not wish to be prescriptive.
 These opportunities could be facilitated by members of the wider network or by Dance North Scotland.
 Either way, we are keen to initiate conversations with any individuals interested.

 If you are interested in any of the opportunities outlined below, or have any other ideas of how Dance North or the RAS network may be able to support you to develop professionally within the contemporary dance sector in Moray, the Highlands, the Western Isles, and up to Shetland, please get in touch at info at dancenorth.scot or call 01309 691661.
-There may be a short application process for some opportunities depending on levels of interest and demand.

 Mentoring can be an invaluable way of developing professionally.
 Key to the RAS pilot scheme was the time spent with individuals – having conversations, building relationships, listening and understanding directions of travel.
 This is something we are keen to continue offering to individuals, supporting them to realise their ambitions through practical advice, coaching and sharing of experiences.